What Makes New Orleans So Fun? These Experiences Say It All

 The daytime view shows Lafitte's Blacksmith Shop Bar in the French Quarter, a historical establishment with a distinctive appearance.
 The building features old brick walls and a traditional French Quarter design, with wooden shutters and wrought-iron details.

 In a building that dates to the early 1700s, on the quiet end of Bourbon Street, Lafitte’s is one of the oldest bars in the world.
 It looks it, but that’s its charm.
-Named after pirate brothers who might have sold their goods here in the 1800s, Lafitte’s is an only-in-New Orleans spot full of character and characters.
+Named after pirate brothers who might have sold their goods here in the 1800s, Lafitte’s is the only in New Orleans spot full of character and characters.

 Try the Burger and a Monsoon at Port of Call